Digital Rights Management (DRM) is a system used by copyright holders to prevent unauthorized uses of their electronic property.

 DRM is often used to limit the length of the loan of a downloaded ebook, or limit the amount of copying and printing.

 Kindle e-book readers are not compatible with e-books that use Adobe Digital Rights Management (DRM), or with Adobe Digital Editions.
-This means that most e-books available through the Wellesley College Libraries (including ebrary or EBL) are not viewable on your Kindle.
+This means that most e-books available through the Wellesley College Libraries (including Ebook Central) are not viewable on your Kindle.

 DRM-free ebooks on your Kindle